Understand AI and data traffic with policy, cost, and routing context.

 - Structured key-value fields for machine parsing

-Complete visibility across every layer of the Eden stack.
-From gateway lifecycle events to per-command proxy latency to migration dual-write health.
+Gateway-level visibility across the Eden stack, from lifecycle events to per-command proxy latency to migration dual-write health.

 Gateway lifecycle, config reloads, uptime